Find out how to Develop ‘Polish Purple’ Garlic

 Thrips, nematodes, maggots, and bulb mites are additionally attainable pests.
 Our information to garlic pests talks about all of those and extra.

-Regulate the leaves to make sure that there aren’t any indicators of pests or ailments.
+Regulate the leaves to sure that there aren’t any indicators of pests or ailments.
 Black, orange, or white spores or spots on the leaves are an indication of fungal points.

 There are quite a few fungal ailments (and one viral illness) that impression garlic.